NavigoLearn/RoadmapsMarkdown/frontend/Javascript-full.md

         -	[For loop video](https://www.youtube.com/watch?v=XOROiF-phnE)
         -	[While loop video](https://www.youtube.com/watch?v=dje0ZaMY5Ck)
     * [*for of*](https://www.youtube.com/watch?v=yauK_9vSlg8)
 * **2.4 Data manipulation functions** - There are a number of high level function in javascript which are meant to make data manipulation and transformation much much easier than normal.
-You should not know all of them, but it's good to have a basic grasp if the need ever comes.
+You should not know all of them, but it's good to have a basic grasp if the needget-started ever comes.
   - [Array methods article](https://javascript.info/array-methods)
     * [*Map*](https://www.youtube.com/watch?v=KZU4V38Cwfc)
     * [*filter*](https://www.youtube.com/watch?v=8dWL3wF_OMw&t=10090s)